FelixAugenstein/cloud-pak-for-data-tutorial-part-iii/README.md

 ![Change Data Asset](readme_images/change-data-asset.png)

 3. Click Change data asset to change the input file.
-4. On the next page, select your .CSV file that contains the customer churn, and click OK.
+4. On the next page, select the 'customer-churn-analysis.csv' file that contains the customer churn, and click OK.
 5. Select comma(,) as a field delimiter, none as quote character and period (.) as decimal symbol.
 6. Click Save.
 7. Click Run (the arrow head) in the toolbar to run the flow.